karthikeyanVK/bookish-dollop/readme.md

 ![alt text](img/image-8.png)

-## you should see books listed, you can ask for book with id
+## Step 24: you should see books listed, you can ask for book with id

 ![alt text](img/image-9.png)

+## Step 24: Try asking the copilot on book with some id example 10